chair caning tips: 3 tools you must have

 I’m forever grateful to have learned this technique from the members of The SeatWeavers’ Guild, Inc. so many years ago!

-How to use the hand-held steamer for chair cane spline removal
+How to use the hand-held steamer for spline removal

 Next, drill several holes through the spline.
 Be very careful not to drill too far into the spline and go into the wood frame.